Editorial scientific illustration of stylized parasitic organism morphology and microscopy fields.

 Clinical and laboratory infrastructure

-The platform is built on health-system-grade infrastructure.
-Names appear here as factual disclosures, not as endorsements.
+The platform runs on health-system-grade infrastructure.
+Names are listed as factual disclosures, not as endorsements.

 • ChARM Health